 Both NATO and the EU supported the African Union's mission in Darfur, Sudan in particular with regard to airlift rotations.

-For several years NATO’s naval forces deployed under Operation Ocean Shield (2008-2016) and EU naval forces (Operation Atalanta) worked side by side with other actors, off the coast of Somalia for anti-piracy missions.
+For several years NATO’s naval forces deployed under Operation Ocean Shield (2009-2016) and EU naval forces (Operation Atalanta) worked side by side with other actors, off the coast of Somalia for anti-piracy missions.

 Terrorism and WMD proliferation

-Both NATO and the EU are committed to combating terrorism and the proliferation of weapons of mass destruction (WMD).
+Both NATO and the EU are committed to combatting terrorism and the proliferation of weapons of mass destruction (WMD).
 They have exchanged information on their activities in the field of protection of civilian populations against chemical, biological, radiological and nuclear attacks.

 February 1992: The EU adopts the Maastricht Treaty, which envisages an intergovernmental Common Foreign and Security Policy (CFSP) and the eventual framing of a common defence policy (ESDP) with the WEU as the EU's defence component.

 Close cooperation is established between NATO and the WEU.

 June 1992: In Oslo, NATO Foreign Ministers support the objective of developing the WEU as a means of strengthening the European pillar of the Alliance and as the defence component of the EU, that would also cover the “Petersberg tasks” (humanitarian search and rescue tasks, peacekeeping tasks, crisis-management tasks including peace enforcement and environmental protection).